epamudika/TukTuk-Tracking-API---Web-API-CW/README.md

 Module: Web API Development

 ## Project Overview
-[cite_start]A RESTful API developed to support the Sri Lanka Police in real-time tuk-tuk movement logging and investigative analysis
+A RESTful API developed to support the Sri Lanka Police in real-time tuk-tuk movement logging and investigative analysis